Doxuno

 ELECTRONIC EXECUTION

 This Agreement may be signed electronically.
-Electronic signatures are valid and legally enforceable under sections 11 and 13 of the Electronic Communications and Transactions Act 25 of 2002 (ECT Act) and have the same legal effect as handwritten signatures, unless this Agreement falls within a category expressly excluded under Schedule 2 of the ECT Act.
+Electronic signatures are valid and legally enforceable under sections 11 and 13 of the Electronic Communications and Transactions Act 25 of 2002 (ECT Act) and have the same legal effect as handwritten signatures, save where this Agreement falls within a category expressly excluded under Schedule 2 of the ECT Act (which is not anticipated here).

 GENERAL PROVISIONS